 - Archiving and preservation purposes

-- Have a digital copy of your publication
+- Ensuring a digital copy of the publication is available

 - Easier access to your libraries